 Ecological Dynamics and Dynamic Systems Theory (Actionable Mechanism & Example)

 When learning new sport skills and developing a motor plan, the athlete must reach a point of autonomous recall that fits the environment and task at hand.
 As discussed in [a previous blog post], motor learning can be influenced and driven through the correct steps of the teacher and learner.
 Additionally, we should appreciate the complexity, non-linear development, and circuitous nature of learning a new skill and broadening an athlete's neural network.
-Since the early 1990s, there was a theoretical challenge to the older and more simple views on skill acquisition which were very rigid and mechanical.
-In turn, skill acquisition has become better defined through the lens of ecological dynamics, dynamic systems theory, and constraint based learning.
+Since the early 1990s, there has been a theoretical challenge to the older and more simple views on skill acquisition which were very rigid and mechanical.
+In turn, skill acquisition has become better defined through the lens of ecological dynamics, dynamic systems theory, and constraint-based learning.

 Ecological dynamics: “The ecological dynamics framework sustains a scientific approach to studying the behaviors of neurobiological systems, especially processes of action, perception, and cognition.”
 (Seifert & Davids, 2015) The concepts behind ecological dynamics serve to explain the unique and complex relationship between an athlete (organism), their adaptive responses, and the environments they inhabit (sensory input).
 There is an acceptance that learning new skills is non-linear and coordination of skill has both a neurological and psychological component.
 At the heart of dynamics systems theory is the belief that with proper constraints an athlete can begin to self-organize to various levels of complexity.

-Dynamic Systems Theory: “Dynamical systems theory (DST) emphasizes that it is the interaction between the person, the environment, and the task that changes how our movements are, also in terms of how we develop and learn new movements.
+Dynamic Systems Theory: “Dynamical systems theory (DST) emphasizes that it is the interaction between the person, the environment, and the task that changes how our movements are, and how we develop and learn new movements.
 The interplay between these factors will, over time, lead to changes in motor development.
 The importance of experience is central to Edelman's theory of neuronal group selection (NGST).
 Activation of the nervous system increases the connections between certain areas of the brain, and the selection processes in the brain are a result of enhancement of neural connections involved in a "successful" motion.”
 (Sigmundson, 2017)

 Constraint-Based Learning: Teaching system with a “hands-off” approach that is founded in non-linear pedology and ecological dynamics.
 The hallmarks of motor learning are founded in an athlete's ability to self organize a task to meet the demands of an environment.
 Instead of explicit, overly linear and detailed instructions (cognitive), the instructor (coach) develops tasks that have varying types and levels of “constraints”.
 The athlete's job is to solve these tasks (problems) by repeated trial, without explicit instructions from the coach.

-If you're interested in learning how to train, develop, and perform like an NFL Quarterback, join the waitlist at kinetex.co.
-If you're interested in reading more posts on all things quarterbacking and throwing biomechanics, subscribe to the blog.
+If you're interested in QB specific throwing, lifting and sprint training, customized to you, with the same systems used to train NFL Quarterbacks, take the assessment and get the app at kinetex.co.
+If you're interested in reading about all things quarterbacking and throwing biomechanics, subscribe to the blog.

 Actionable Mechanism for Athletes and Coaches: